Fitness centers in the Valley move their operations outside to comply with state guidelines

 FRESNO, Calif.
-(KSEE) — Many fitness centers across the Valley have moved their operations outside to comply with state guidelines.
+(KGPE) — Many fitness centers across the Valley have moved their operations outside to comply with state guidelines.

 While many are struggling because of the heat, one yoga studio is loving it.